Skip to main content

 This page provides a list of projects that have either recently been completed or that are currently underway through the National Environmental Policy Act process.
 This process includes a scientific analysis of proposed actions in an effort to make the best decisions concerning land management.
 Depending on whether or not a proposed action could significantly affect the natural environment, either a Categorical Exclusion (CE), an Environmental Assessment (EA), or an Environmental Impact Statement (EIS) is prepared.
 These documents involve analyzing the effects of the proposed action and may include considering alternatives and require public notice and comment.
 They result in one of the following NEPA decisions: Decision Memo (DM), Decision Notice (DN), or Record of Decision (ROD).

-Sign up to receive email updates about NEPA (National Environmental Policy Act) projects being planned in Willamette National Forest
+Sign up to receive email updates on selected projects being planned on the Willamette National Forest

 Sort by: